Ghernandez1991/LebronJamesvsMichaelJordanAnalysis/README.md

 This repository takes a look at the careers of Michael Jordan and Lebron James.
+LIBRARIES USED- PANDAS AND MATPLOTLIB

 Taking data from Basketballreference.com, the notebook finds and locates the seasons from both players.

+DATA STORED IN CSV'S AND THEN INTO DATAFRAMES

 We compare common statistics, as well as creating a number of visualzations.